Editors Ingrid Cogne and Marika Hedemyr

-United in reflection on the continuing relevancy of Danbaren’s topics: dialogue formats, power relations, aesthetics, self-organization, sharing knowledge, appropriating language, artistic practice, history making and feedback methods the co-authors/editors Ingrid Cogne and Marika Hedemyr invited peers to re-activate these discussions together and contribute to this printed Dansbaren.
+United in reflection on the continuing relevancy of Danbaren’s topics: dialogue formats, power relations, aesthetics, self-organization, sharing knowledge, appropriating language, artistic practice, history making and feedback methods the co-authors/editors Ingrid Cogne and Marika Hedemyr invited peers to re-activate these discussions together and contribute to this publication.
 The text "Dansbaren as a Spine" is a clear illustration of this intention in which Cogne and Hedemyr consciously shaped the transcripts of selected discussions with Paula de Hollanda and Moa Matilda Sahlin in order to maintain the liveliness of their verbal exchanges whilst forming their dialogues into one article.
 It adresses Dansbaren’s ambitions and the challenges faced in sharing knowledge and instigating dialogues.

 In addition, Cogne and Hedemyr invited specialists to create essays or share established material that is pertinent to the field.
-In this publication, for the first time, a concise history of dance in West Sweden, spanning a period of 110 years, has been brought to print in the essay “The Talk of The Town” by esteemed dance critic Lis Hellström Sveningson.
+In this publication, for the first time, a concise history of dance in West Sweden, spanning a period of 110 years, has been brought into print in the essay “The Talk of The Town” by esteemed dance critic Lis Hellström Sveningson.